nini22P/mpv-tauri/plugins/tauri-plugin-mpv/README.md

 # Tauri Plugin mpv

-A Tauri plugin to embed the mpv player in your app via JSON IPC.
+A Tauri plugin for embedding the mpv player in your app via JSON IPC.

 ## Installation